Daniel Pérez (footballer, born 1975)

-Daniel Fernando Pérez Reyes (born 11 August 1975) is an Argentine–born Chilean former professional footballer who played as a forward.
+Daniel Fernando Pérez Reyes (born 11 August 1975) is a former professional footballer who played as a forward.
+Born in Argentina, he represented the Chile national team.

 Club career

 Born in Trelew, Chubut Province, Pérez started his career at hometown club Comisión de Actividades Infantiles in the Argentine third-tier in 1998.
 He played there two seasons, netting eight goals in 43 appearances.

 In January 2000, Pérez successfully joined Chilean powerhouse Universidad Católica after being on trial, but he was immediately loaned to Everton from the top-tier too.
 In his first full professional season he performed well in Viña del Mar–based club, scoring six goals in 30 league games.
 Despite it, the season ended with Everton finishing bottom of the league, and being relegated to Primera B.

 Once settled in Católica, he helped the team to win their eight league title, after reaching the 2002 Torneo Apertura title with Juvenal Olmos as head coach.
 On 5 January 2004, he refused a contract extension and then moved to Cobreloa for play the Copa Libertadores.
 There he helped the team to win the Torneo Apertura.

 On 18 January 2006, he joined Católica's rivals Universidad de Chile.
 After an unsuccessful tournament, he didn't continue with The Lions for economical and sports reasons amid the club's bankruptcy.
 Then he signed for Palestino from Chilean first-tier too.

 In December 2006, it was reported that Pérez returned to Everton — coached by his former manager Juvenal Olmos — for play the 2007 Torneo Apertura.
 After Olmos resignal, he wasn't considered by new coach Jorge García and was released from the club.

 On 28 July 2007, he joined Argentine third-tier club Guillermo Brown.
 After playing 34 games and score nine goals in the 2007–08 season he retired from football.